CosmaVergari/os161-vm/README.md

 ### loadelf

-The `load_elf` function was used to load the entire file in the memory, but following the policy of the on demand paging there is no need to do that.
-Our solution does not use the function `load_segment` in the loadelf.c file to load the segments in memory but simply reads the executable header and define the regions of the address space using `as_define_region` and prepare it through `as_prepare_load`.
+The `load_elf` function was previously used to load the entire file in the memory; but following the policy of the on demand paging there is no need to do that.
+Our solution does not use the function `load_segment` in the loadelf.c file to load the segments in memory but simply reads the executable header and define the regions of the address space using `as_define_region` and prepare it through `as_prepare_load` (see [addrspace](#addrspace) and [segments](#segments) sections).
 The function returns the entrypoint that will be used to start the process.

 ### Flow of page loading from TLB fault